ultralytics/ultralytics/docs/config.md

 ## Ultralytics YOLO

-YOLO (You Only Look Once) settings and hyperparameters play a critical role in the model's performance, speed, and accuracy.
+YOLO settings and hyperparameters play a critical role in the model's performance, speed, and accuracy.
 These settings and hyperparameters can affect the model's behavior at various stages of the model development process, including training, validation, and prediction.